Spatial-Data-Science-and-GEO-AI-Lab/2.5D-GreenViewIndex-Netherlands/README.md

-# Analyzing Greenness Visibility in the Netherlands: A Viewshed-Based Approach and Socio-economic Modeling
+# Mapping Greenness Visibility in the Netherlands: A Viewshed-Based Approach and Socio-economic Modeling

 **THE GITHUB README IS CURRENTLY BEING UPDATED**